 Take, for example, a flower shop.
 The store spent $50,000 on new flower seeds.
 After two months, the newly bloomed flowers sold for $100,000.
 Since the original expense is directly related to the revenue produced from selling the flowers, the expense would be recognized and recorded on the financial statements in the period the flowers were sold.

-In other words, the flower shop should match the $50,000 cost with the $100,000 revenue at the end of the generated revenues period.
+In other words, the flower shop should match the $50,000 cost of seeds with the $100,000 revenue from the flowers at the end of the generated revenues period.

 What If There Is No Clear Connection?